1020 grams soft icing sugar mixture (sifted after it's weighed)

 Chill half in the fridge and allow the other half to set at room temp.

 Use a stand mixer or hand mixer to soften butter in a large bowl and mix for 5 minutes so it gains some volume and goes pale in colour.

-Add half the icing sugar mixture and mix until it’s mixed into the butter, then add the rest of the icing sugar along with 2 tbsp of milk and a tbsp of vanilla extract.
+Add half the icing sugar mixture and mix until it's mixed into the butter, then add the rest of the icing sugar along with 2 tablespoons of milk and a tablespoon of vanilla extract.